 New to this year’s awards is our Brand category.
 We invited organisations to demonstrate authenticity between their external brand and internal culture.
 To prove that what they promote to the world is lived and breathed in the workplace.
 Our five finalists all went on unique journeys to becoming vanguards in their respective fields – be that recruitment, insurance or residential care.

 Anthony Fitzpatrick, Head of Colleague Experience & Employment Policy, Aviva

 Find out more about the achievements of our Brand finalists here.

-The winners will be announced at our first ever in-person awards celebration on 15th September at The Arboretum in central London.
+The winners will be announced at our first ever in-person awards celebration at The Arboretum in central London.

 Becky is Editor of HRZone and Trainingzone, global online communities of people working in the HR and L&D industries.
 Becky works closely with leading HR and L&D practitioners and decision makers to ensure the publications offer a rich source of real-world insight and fresh advice to their audience.